These Slow Cooker Refried Beans take only 5 minutes prep, turn on the slow cooker and leave them! No soaking the beans is required.

 How to make them

 Cook beans on low for 6-8 hours until tender.
 Drain, reserving liquid.
-Mash beans with a potato masher or use an immersion blender, adding enough of the cooking liquid back to the beans to make them a nice refried bean consistency.
+Mash beans with a potato masher or use an immersion blender, adding enough of the cooking liquid back to the beans to make them the desired consistency.

 Serve with all of your favorite Mexican dishes.
 See a list below.